etf1/kafka-message-scheduler/README.md

 # High availability

-You can launch multiple instance of the scheduler, schedules will be load balanced and for large schedules topic reduce the memory pressure.
-Scheduler can work with several incoming schedules topics, but schedules must have uniq key accross all these topics.
+You can launch multiple instance of the scheduler, schedules will be load balanced and for large schedules topic this will reduce the memory pressure on each scheduler instance.
+Scheduler can work with several incoming topics, but schedules must have uniq key accross all these topics.

 # Fail over